fr4nsys/umbrel-arch/README.md

 ## License

 This script is provided under [MIT License](LICENSE).
-Umbrel and its logo are trademarks of their respective owners and are used here for informational purposes only.
+Umbrel, Arch Linux and its logos are trademarks of their respective owners and are used here for informational purposes only.